How is a VPN better than your regular internet connection? We explain in easy to understand language.

 Almost 82% of the American population, as proved by research, use public wifi wherever they find it.

-But did you know that public wifi poses great dangers to your privacy even if it is password protected?
+How To Geek asks, did you know that public wifi poses great dangers to your privacy even if it is password protected?

 It happened because you never know how many hackers are connected to that public wifi, and they only need a hint of your presence on that same network to snoop on you.